 Even while writing that awful novella, however, I could see my writing had improved since my previous attempts at fiction.
 Writing for a living—even newsletter articles and corporate scripts—had made me a better writer, period.
 And even though I hadn’t done much fiction writing, I continued to devour fiction in many genres.

-My professional writing practice and my personal passion for reading fiction paid off a few years later, when a friend invited me to submit a short story to a noir anthology that she was editing.
+My professional writing practice and my personal passion for reading fiction paid off a few years later.
+A friend invited me to submit a short story to a noir anthology that she was editing.
 I wrote (and rewrote) the story, and it was accepted for publication.

 A few years after that, I wrote a novel draft in nine months and went through the querying process.
-The first agent I contacted—the only agent who seemed like a perfect fit—replied within five minutes, asking for the full manuscript.
+The first agent I contacted—the only agent who seemed like a perfect fit—replied within five minutes.
+She requested the full manuscript.

-Based on personal experience, and the experiences of other writers I know, the traditional publishing industry is not dead-set on blocking new writers.
+Based on personal experience, and the experiences of other writers, traditional publishing is not dead-set on blocking new writers.
 They do, however, focus on writers who have already achieved a certain level of mastery.
 (So far, I’ve heard of one agent who invested time in an unpublished author because she loved his concept.)
 Typically, you have to have a buttoned-up, completed manuscript that shows you have your shit together.

 Getting one’s shit together is what typically takes a decade or so.